Am0031/javascript-algorithms/README.md

 ### Arrays

 - **isUnique**: check if array contains only unique numbers
+- **uniqueItems**: check an array for unique items, by either filtering out all duplicates and returning a shorter array of unique items only, or by isolating the items already unique in the array and returning those only
 - **arraySearch2D**: returns the number of times a specific character is present in the 2D array
 - **largestNumber**: returns the largest number in an array of numbers